NoVa-Gh0ul/Discord-Presence/README.md

 Some things to note about the config.json values below:

 - You must provide proper values for every option in `config.json`, except the party values at the bottom.
-Not providing a value for the others above will result in an error.
+Not providing a value for the others above could result in an error.
+I've added default values for the RPC to revert to using if you do not provide them already in the config, but still you should use your own.
 If you dont want to have 2 buttons or something, feel free to fork the repo and open a PR.

 - The `party_size` and `party_max` will add a new value next to the Activity State.
 If you fill party size as 1 and party_max as 4, it will appear as (1 out of 4) next to your Activity State.
 Personally I don't like it so i've left it as null, but for those who want to use it swap `null` out with your desired number value!